Valsalva maneuver: Neurology

 The Valsalva maneuver is used to aid in the clinical diagnosis of problems or injuries in the nerves of the cervical spine.
 Upon performing the Valsalva maneuver, intraspinal pressure slightly increases.
 Thus, neuropathies or radicular pain may be felt or exacerbated, which may indicate nerve impingement by an intervertebral disc or other part of the anatomy.
 Headache and pain upon performing the Valsalva maneuver are also one of the main symptoms in Arnold–Chiari malformation.
 The Valsalva maneuver may help check for a dural tear following certain spinal operations, such as a microdiscectomy.
 An increase in intra-spinal pressure will cause cerebral spinal fluid (CSF) to leak out of the dura, causing a headache.

 The Valsalva maneuver has been associated with transient global amnesia.

 Palpation of supraclavicular lymph nodes

-As the lymph nodes may be buried, asking the patient to perform the Valsalva maneuver can push the cupola of the lung upward, bringing deep-seated nodes to a more accessible position for palpation.
+As the lymph nodes may be buried, asking the patient to perform the Valsalva maneuver may push the cupola of the lung upward, bringing deep-seated nodes to a more accessible position for palpation.
 Palpation may identify an enlargement of the supraclavicular lymph nodes, a diagnostic indicator of cancer.
 The prevalence of malignancy in the presence of supraclavicular lymphadenopathy is reported to be in the range of 54% to 85%.